Last updated on

 Nationals of third countries who want to join their spouse or family member living in Germany must apply for a residence title for the purpose of family reunification at the German embassy or consulate in or nearest to their home country (they will be issued a family reunification visa by the embassy).
 Typically, they will be asked to demonstrate a basic knowledge of the German language.
 This also applies to children over 16.
 However, exceptions do exist.
 Citizens of Australia, Canada, Israel, Japan, Korea, New Zealand and the USA are exempt from this rule.
 Likewise, foreign spouses of EU Blue Card holders do not need to take a language exam.
 In addition, proof of the German language proficiency can be waived for university graduates and for spouses of highly skilled professionals, researchers and self-employed business people if they were married or lived in a registered partnership before moving to Germany.
 For information on examinations used to evaluate basic language skills (A1 level) for the purpose of family reunification please refer to the section “German language proficiency examinations“.
 Once in Germany, foreign spouses and family members will need to register with local authorities (the alien authority and the resident registration office).
 Then they will be entitled to take up gainful employment.

-Moreover, bringing family members of EU Blue Card holders and skilled professionals from third countries to Germany should become much smoother under the new Skilled Immigration Act that will come into force in three steps between November 2023 and June 2024.
+Moreover, bringing family members of EU Blue Card holders and skilled professionals from third countries to Germany became much smoother under the new Skilled Immigration Act that has come into force in three steps between November 2023 and June 2024.

 7. Political Asylum in Germany

-According to statista, in the past ten years (i.e., 2013-2022), nearly 2.7 million people, most of them from the Middle East and North Africa, sought refuge in Germany.
+According to statista, in the past ten years (i.e., 2014-2023), more than 2.9 million people, most of them from the Middle East and North Africa, sought refuge in Germany.
 Around half of the reviewed asylum applications were approved.
 According to the German asylum law, foreign refugees fleeing war or political persecution in their home country (defined as religious, racial or ethnic persecution, or persecution due to other differences) can be granted asylum in Germany.

 Asylum applications are submitted through refugee reception centres and handled by the Federal Agency for Migration and Refugees (BAMF).
 Once the application was received, a temporary residence permit for the duration of the asylum procedure will be issued.
-This residence permit does not allow asylum-seekers to work but after three months they can apply for a work permit which will give them secondary access to the labour market (that is, if no German or EEA national is available to fill a certain position).
+This residence permit does not allow asylum-seekers to work but after three months (in some cases after six or nine months) they can apply for a work permit which will give them secondary access to the labour market (that is, if no German or EEA national is available to fill a certain position).
 Although the BAMF seeks to reduce the processing time of asylum applications, it is still nearly half-year.

 7.1.
 Four Forms of Protection